 Communication in the workplace is important.
-Your employees need to talk to their manager or HR when facing problems and be provided with support.
-You need to ensure employees know who to contact when they have an issue and the communication channels available to them.
+Your employees need to talk to their manager or HR when facing problems and support them.
+You need to ensure employees know who to contact when they have an issue and the communication channels.

 When there’s trust in the workplace, you’ll often see efficiency and productivity improvements as well.
-If people know they have support, they are less likely to burn out as well.
+If people know they have support, they are less likely to burn out.

 10. Focus on creating a sense of shared purpose

 When your employees understand your company’s role in the community, they’ll also understand they have a role to play for the company to reach that noble goal.
-That will motivate them to work and stay with you so you can fulfill that purpose.
+That will motivate them to work and stay with you to fulfill that purpose.

 11. Seek regular feedback